FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/robot_peripherals.rst

 .. centered:: Figure 8.5-5 Setting welding machine signal port

-**Welder preparation**:when the welding machine is ready for welding operation, the welding machine outputs the signal to the robot;
+**Welder preparation**:when the welding machine is ready for welding operation, the welding machine outputs the signal to the robot.

 When the welding machine is not ready for other reasons, the welding machine does not input the signal to the robot, and at this time, the upper right corner of the robot WebApp prompts "Welding machine is not ready" (Figure 6).
 If your welding machine does not have a ready signal, you can set this port to "None" (Figure 7).